mpostaire/.dotfiles/README.md

 ### high priority
 - try a global background wibox for click outside events (have one wibox for all instances where we want click outside detection)

-- each reload, floating clients lose height equivalent to their title bar height

-- toggle show popup controls and keygrabber inside control_widgets except if it is in a group
+- toggle show popup controls and keygrabber inside control_widgets

 - make mediakeys, etc work when popups like music player, calendar, etc